 *both skulls are from gorillafoundation.nl

-Our ancestors also had such an eye brow.
+Our ancestors also had such a heavy brow ridge.
 About 300,000 years ago it 'disappeared'.
 If you just google for it, you'll find information on the internet.

 Laughing or looking happy, like we do, is impossible because of that brow ridge.
-The eyes don't work along because of the brow ridge.
-We laugh with our cheeks, mouth and eyes.
+When we express emotions we use our entire face, including our eyebrows.
+The gorillas (and great other apes: orangutans, chimpanzees and bonobos) can't do that.
+One example: we laugh with our cheeks, mouth, eyes and eyebrows.
 They can't do that.

 So that's why a gorilla always has this 'angry' look.
 But please … if you ever said that a gorilla is looking angry (or sad, or depressed etc.), don't do it again!
 As I mentioned above, human emotions aren't something you can give to gorillas when you see them look a certain way.

-The gorilla has his/her certain look (especially thanks to this brow ridge).
+The gorilla has his/her own look (especially thanks to this brow ridge).
 That's it!